nikwithak/tailwag/README.md

 libraries as a self-study learning exercise, and over time they've grown into something more useful.

-I have used many of these libraries and highly recommend them - this is merely a separate project.

 ##### Q: What's up with the macro crates?

 A: The first macros I wrote were a mess of spaghetti code, and I've slowly been